Facuu35/MongoDB/Writeup.md

    - **Improved User Experience:** APIs enhance the user experience by seamlessly integrating third-party services and data sources into applications.

 2. **What are the differences between these four HTTP methods: GET, POST, PUT, and DELETE?
 Which ones are idempotent?**

+   **GET:** This method is used to retrieve data from a specified resource.
+When a client sends a GET request, it requests data from the server without causing any modification to the resource.
+GET requests are typically used for fetching web pages, images, files, etc. It is a safe and idempotent method, meaning it does not modify the state of the server and can be repeated multiple times without changing the result.

+   **POST:** POST requests are used to submit data to be processed to a specified resource.
+It is often used when submitting form data or uploading files to a server.
+Unlike GET requests, POST requests can cause modifications to the server's state, such as creating a new resource or updating existing data.
+POST requests are not idempotent because submitting the same data multiple times can result in the creation of multiple resources or different outcomes.

+   **PUT:** PUT requests are used to update or replace existing data at a specified resource or create a new resource if it does not exist.
+It is similar to POST in that it can modify the server's state, but unlike POST, PUT requests are idempotent.
+This means that sending the same PUT request multiple times will have the same result, and it will not cause additional changes beyond the initial update.

+   **DELETE:** DELETE requests are used to remove a specified resource from the server.
+When a client sends a DELETE request, it instructs the server to delete the resource identified by the request URL.
+Like PUT requests, DELETE requests are also idempotent.
+Sending the same DELETE request multiple times will have the same effect, removing the resource from the server each time.

    - **GET:** Retrieves data from a specified resource, safe and idempotent.
    - **POST:** Submits data to be processed to a specified resource, not idempotent.
    - **PUT:** Updates or replaces existing data at a specified resource, idempotent.